 Earth Day is this weekend—what’s on agenda for your family?
 The Seacoast has tons to offer in the way of activities, events, shows, fundraisers and more.
 Go green!

 Public Stargazing Session, UNH Observatory

 Want to get outside?
 You could volunteer for a beach clean-up in the area—this is a great activity for the entire family and a wonderful lesson for kids about keeping their community clean and beautiful.
-The Surfrider Foundation is having their next organized clean-up at North Beach in Hampton on Saturday, April 21 from 11am-1pm (look for the blue tent across the street from Cinnamon Rainbows).
-Get more information by going to their Facebook page accessible via newhampshire.surfrider.org.
+The Surfrider Foundation is having their next organized clean-up at Jenness Beach in Rye on Thursday, April 18 from 9am-11am.
+Get more information by going to their Facebook page.
 No sign-up required.

 Earth Day Kids’ Club, Churchill’s

 Join us as we celebrate Earth Day!
 We’ll have some fun demonstrations and activity stations including a growing grass caterpillar made from egg cartons and an Earth moss ball made from moss and string!
 We’ll also have adorable fluffy baby chicks and a worm compost bucket to observe Red Wiggler Worms!
 Cost is $10 per child.
 Recommended for children ages 3-13.
 Please reserve your spot online.
 Visit churchillsgardens.com for more info.